Fine-structure constant

-The constant was named by Arnold Sommerfeld, who introduced it in 1916 when extending the Bohr model of the atom. $\alpha$ quantified the gap in the fine structure of the spectral lines of the hydrogen atom, which had been measured precisely by Michelson and Morley in 1887.
+The constant was named by Arnold Sommerfeld, who introduced it in 1916 when extending the Bohr model of the atom. $\alpha$ quantified the gap in the fine structure of the spectral lines of the hydrogen atom, which had been measured precisely by the Michelson–Morley experiment in 1887.
 (Note: In quantum electrodynamics, $\alpha$ is proportional to the square of the coupling constant for a charged particle to the electromagnetic field.
 There are analogous coupling constants that give the interaction strength of the nuclear strong force and the nuclear weak force.)

-Why the constant should have this value is not understood, but there are a number of ways to measure its value.
+Why the constant should have this value is not understood, but there are a number of ways to measure its value (see Precision tests of QED).

 Definition

 In terms of other physical constants, $\alpha$ may be defined as: